French protests against IVF treatments for single women, lesbians | DW | 06.10.2019

 Left-wing and pro-LGBT+ rights groups held a counter-protest.
 Police cordoned off a number of streets in Paris in case of violence.

-Organizers hoped around 100,000 people will turn up for the rally led by conservative Roman Catholics and other religious groups.
-They have chartered two-high speed TGV trains and around 100 buses to bring more protesters to Paris.
+Organizers hoped around 100,000 people would turn up for the rally led by conservative Roman Catholics and other religious groups.
+They chartered two-high speed TGV trains and around 100 buses to bring more protesters to Paris.

 "It's not going to be derisory.
 It will probably be comparable to the first protest [against gay marriage] in 2012, with around 100,000 people," said Pascale Moriniere, president of the Association of Catholic Families (AFC).
 Her group distributed about three million flyers in protest of the law in recent weeks.